apache/axis-axis2-c-rampart/samples/secpolicy/README.txt

 2. UsernameToken
 3. Encryption
 4. Signature
-5. A complete scenario to show: Timestamp, UsernameToken, Encrypt, Sign
+5. A complete scenario to show: Timestamp, UsernameToken, Encrypt, The protection order is Sign->Encrypt Signature is Encrypted
+6. A complete scenario to show: Timestamp, UsernameToken, Encrypt, The protection order is Encrypt->Sign Signature is Encrypted
+7. Replay detection

 FAQ:
 ---